Inexpensive DIY Rear-Seat Entertainment Systems

 WiFi can be hard to come by when you're on the road.
 Although most of us can turn our smartphones into wireless hotspots, that can gobble up your data plan in no time.

-Get both Wi-Fi connectivity and car diagnostic monitoring in one device with the Zubie + In-Car WiFi.
+Get both Wi-Fi connectivity and car diagnostic monitoring in one device with the HumX.
 The device monitors your car's performance and provides Internet connectivity through Verizon.
 The device costs $150 plus a monthly access fee of $10 if you have a data plan, or you can subscribe to a Verizon data plan, starting at $20 monthly for 1GB or $80 for unlimited data, capped at 15GB for high speed in times of congestion.

 Power your gadgets